 The Lord made it clearly known in 2008 that He wanted them to move to DeKalb area and begin a local church.
 So, in August of 2008, they packed up everything they had and by faith moved to DeKalb.
 Pastor Spears started Fellowship Baptist Church and they held their first church service on Sunday, November 2nd of 2008 in the Haish Gym.

-Over the past 12 years, the Lord has allowed the church to reach many people with the Gospel of Jesus Christ, to continual grow in attendance, to support six missionaries, along with adding many ministries to the Fellowship Baptist Church.
+Over the past 12 years, the Lord has allowed the church to reach many people with the Gospel of Jesus Christ, to continually grow in attendance, to support seven missionaries, along with adding many ministries to the Fellowship Baptist Church.
 His strong remaining desire is to, "Hold Forth the Word of Life."